MaleeshaT/lab3/README.md

 to always true, so that the code compiles – those return values need to be replaced by the correct values):

-Task 1: Define in Input.java the method checkSignature(outList).
-You can used the checkSignature method of InputUnsigned.java and the constructor of InputUnsigned.java which uses as argument an element of Input.
-(3 marks + 1 mark for sign off)

-Task 2: Define in InputList.java the method checkSignature(outList).
-You can refer to your solution of Task 1.
-(3 marks + 1 mark for sign off)

 2
 Task 3: Define in Transaction.java the method checkSignaturesValid() which